mrchrisster/MiSTer_SAM/README.md

 ## Advanced Usage
 For technical users here are a few handy tricks to observe and debug SAM.
-- To update the daemon from local files:
-    `cp /media/fat/Scripts/.MiSTer_SAM/MiSTer_SAM_init /etc/init.d/S93mistersam && /etc/init.d/S93mistersam start &`
-- To disable the daemon startup delay add to your INI: `startupsleep="No"`

 - To enable more console messages: `samquiet="No"`
 - Check the generated MGL file under `/tmp/SAM_game.mgl`.